-The charged student may have charges heard by a University Hearing Board or by a designated University Administrator selected and trained by the Assistant Vice President for Student Affairs or designee on the Macon or Atlanta campus.
-The Hearing Board or Administrator will review the case and make a recommendation to the Assistant Vice President for Student Affairs with regard to responsibility and sanctioning.
-(The Assistant Vice President for Student Affairs may hear cases directly if they choose to and do not have any clear conflicts of interest.)
+The charged student may have charges heard by a University Hearing Board or by a designated University Administrator selected and trained by the Dean/Associate Dean of Students in Macon or Atlanta.
+The Hearing Board or Administrator will review the case and make a recommendation to the Dean/Associate Dean of Students on the Macon and/or Atlanta (depending on primary location of the academic program related to the charged student) with regard to responsibility and sanctioning.
+(The Dean/Associate Dean of Students may hear cases directly if they choose to and do not have any clear conflicts of interest.)
 In electing one hearing forum, the student waives the right to the other.
 The University retains the right to pre-select the hearing forum at any point in the process.
-University Hearing Boards may consist of two Mercer employees (either faculty and/or staff) and a student trained in university proceedings.
+University Hearing Boards consist of two Mercer employees (either faculty and/or staff) and a student trained in university proceedings.
+However, in cases involving especially serious charges that potentially could result in expulsion or suspension, the University may in its discretion require the charges to be heard at a specific campus location, and by a University panel that includes two Mercer employees (either faculty and/or staff), one student, and at least one representative from outside the University, to be selected by the University, with experience in contested adversarial hearings.

-When two or more individual cases stem from the same incident, the same hearing body shall hear all cases, when possible.
+When two or more individual cases stem from the same incident, the same hearing body shall hear all cases when possible.
 Procedural modifications are permitted when incidents involve more than one individual charge or corresponding organizational charges.
 In such cases, the University may either pre-select the hearing body or consult with the students involved before making the determination.
 This hearing body will hear individual cases separately.
-In cases involving multiple students charged from the same incident, information obtained at one hearing may be used at another hearing provided that the charged student involved has the opportunity to review and to respond to any information that will be used against them, when possible.
+In cases involving multiple students charged from the same incident, information obtained at one hearing may be used at another hearing if the charged student involved has the opportunity to review and to respond to any information that will be used against them, when possible.

-For cases handled by the University's Office of Student Conduct Resolution in Macon, a board consisting of all students is an additional option for adjudicating minor student cases as determined by the Assistant Vice President for Student Affairs.
+For cases handled by the University's Office of Student Conduct Resolution in Macon, a board consisting of all students is an additional option for adjudicating minor student cases as determined by the Associate Dean of Students.

-Decisions of all hearing bodies (University Hearing Boards and University Administrative) are recommendations to the Assistant Vice President for Student Affairs, who in the interest of fairness, clarity, or consistency may choose to accept or modify the recommendations as necessary or refer a case back to the hearing body for further review.
-The Assistant Vice President for Student Affairs may consult with appropriate staff or the academic dean of a particular academic program before accepting or modifying the recommendation of a student in that program.
-The hearing officer/board in its review of a case, may request to re-open a hearing, if needed, to gain additional information in order to make a recommendation of a decision to the Assistant Vice President for Student Affairs.
+Decisions of all hearing bodies (University Hearing Boards and University Administrator) are recommendations to the Dean/Associate Dean of Students on the corresponding Macon and Atlanta campus, who in the interest of fairness, clarity, or consistency may choose to accept or modify the recommendations as necessary or refer a case back to the hearing body for further review.
+The Dean/Associate Dean of Students may consult with appropriate staff or the academic dean of a particular academic program before accepting or modifying the recommendation of a student in that program.